Chair: Abudulai Suleman

 Sheila Berry has been associated with wilderness and the iMfolozi Wilderness Area for more than 30 years.
 She pioneered Wilderness Psychology in South Africa in the early 1980s by facilitating wilderness experiences for youth at risk of pursuing a life of crime and traumatized youth raised in violent townships.
 The opportunity to experience the peace and healing of the iMfolozi Wilderness, the Eastern shores of Lake St. Lucia and the Drakensberg was a powerful transformative experience for these young people.
 She was involved in the formation of the Wilderness Action Group (WAG) and has been WAG ’s Deputy Chairperson for several years.
 She is also a trustee of the Ian Player Foundation, the Magqubu Ntombela Memorial Trust and the Global Environmental Trust.
 She has worked with indigenous people, particularly hunter-gatherer communities in different African countries, and spent four years on Bazaruto island in Mozambique, working with artisanal fishing communities.

 As a champion of wilderness and an environmental activist, she made a submission to the Leon Commission during the Save the St.Lucia campaign, where she documented the therapeutic value of wilderness, based on research she conducted for her Masters’ degree.
 She was also involved in Save Our Vaal Environment, a campaign that successfully opposed the Wonderwater open cast coal mine proposed by SASOL that would have contaminated the Vaal river and destroyed a vital wetland.
 She is currently spearheading the Save Our iMfolozi Wilderness campaign and is spokesperson for the iMfolozi Communities and Wilderness Alliance (ICWA) in its opposition to Ibutho Coal’s proposed Fuleni open cast coal mine on the boundary of the historic iMfolozi Wilderness Area in KwaZulu-Natal.
+Sheila is also the Director of Earthlore.

 Method is trained as an Accountant, and currently holds the post of Programme Manager for EarthLore, where he oversees program work as well as the financial management, carried out by our accountant.
 He holds a Bachelor’s degree in Business studies (Finance), Diploma in Technical financial accounting, Advanced certificate in taxation and is a full member of the Association of Chartered Certified Accountants (ACCA).
 He has over 15 years financial management experience in both the public and the private sectors.